openshift/svt/reliability/README.md

 ```

 ### Slack Integration
-Receive notifications about the start stop of the test and errors happen during the test.
+Receive notifications about the start stop of the Reliability test and errors happen during the Reliability test.

 Set environment virable SLACK_API_TOKEN before running the test.
 Contact qili@redhat.com for the token.